Our free membership, business.com+, takes the pain out of choosing new business services.

 As a business, we need to generate revenue to sustain our content.
 We have financial relationships with some companies we cover, earning commissions when readers purchase from our partners or share information about their needs.
 These relationships do not dictate our advice and recommendations.
 Our editorial team independently evaluates and recommends products and services based on their research and expertise.
 Learn more about our process and partners here.

-A Nonprofit’s Guide to Accounting
+Nonprofit Accounting: A Complete Guide to Accounting for Nonprofits

 Accounting for a nonprofit organization can be complex.
 This guide will help you stay on top of your nonprofit accounting responsibilities.